 Protection and conservation of wetlands

 One of the problems in natural protected areas is that the source of water that maintains the wetlands and the various links they have with other ecosystems are often not considered.
 Rivers, runoffs, or water infiltration areas that subsequently flow into wetlands are outside of protected natural areas.
-This makes these ecosystems vulnerable and somehow it is necessary that management plans take into account this situation.
+This makes these ecosystems vulnerable and somehow management plans must take into account this situation.

 Incorporation of new wetland conservation and management concepts